 Plus there was this waitress, Jeanette – young, a bit gauche, it would never go the way of Anaïs, but for the purpose of this meal twice a week, it was perfect and she knew his tastes to a tee.

-He reflected more at this cafe than he did at home and one of the things he reflected on was that he’d given up his last chance of any sort of ‘normal’ life that day Anaïs had gone, he’d thrown it away and what was there now?
-An Ultimatum Day coming up late October.
+He reflected more at this cafe than he did at home and one of the things he reflected on was that he’d given up his last chance of any sort of ‘normal’ life that day Anaïs had gone, he’d walked away from it and what was there now?

-Geneviève was also taking a coffee break, also going through le Figaro but her mind was on other things.
-She wasn’t terribly good at decisions for someone in charge of a security section, the decision over Hugh was beginning to crowd in on her and she knew she must decide.
+Geneviève was taking a coffee break, also going through le Figaro but her mind was on other things.
+She wasn’t terribly good at decisions for someone in charge of a security section, she was sort of sure it was right with Hugh again.

-She’d also found lipstick on Philippe’s handkerchief … again.
+That’s when she found lipstick on Philippe’s handkerchief … yet again.